State Street Scribe

 Wheelus Air Base, outside Tripoli, had been built as Mellaha Air Base by the Italians in 1923.
 In the early days of WWII the German Luftwaffe made use of the base until it was captured by the British in ’43.
 That same year the popular and much fought-over little outpost on Libya’s Mediterranean coast came into possession of the U.S., and in 1945 it was renamed Wheelus Army Air Field in honor of a pilot who had died in a crash in Iran that year.
 In early 1968 my family drove across the country to Treasure Island, on Florida’s Gulf Coast.
 We would sojourn there for 6 months while my dad went on ahead to Wheelus and made preparations for us.
 Florida, and the approach to Florida, would mark the first time I ever saw the ocean.
 I remember the moment.
 The scale of what I was seeing filled me with an awe that was actually a strange species of fear.

-Then in August of ’68 my family and I boarded an airplane that to my nondescript little Cheyenne eyes looked like an enormous sideways building with wings and wheels.
+Then in August of ’68 my mom, my little brother Patrick and adventurous sister Jill (ahead of whom lay many scuba adventures in the crystalline Mediterranean; she’d already conquered Wyoming’s Tetons) and I boarded an airplane that to my nondescript little Cheyenne eyes looked like an enormous sideways building with wings and wheels.
 I’d spent the whole of the previous night sleeplessly trying to invent in my mind something that might approximate the horror of takeoff in an airplane.
 I didn’t succeed, and in the actual event I violently wet myself as the terrifying rocket left the runway.

 We lived in quarters 4G on the base.
 You could walk out from our front door, turn left, cross a bumpy little field full of stunted foliage and huge black ants, and be on a short bluff overlooking the “Med” in about 5 minutes.
 The water was cornflower blue and as transparent, even at some depth, as glass.
 Libya was hot, but I don’t remember it being dreadfully so.
 I do remember that the warm air was redolent with the smell of the smashed dates that fell off the palm trees and were mashed by pedestrians into a fragrant mush that to this day I can still smell if I concentrate.